ayudia-w/career-suggestion-tool/README.md

 # Career Suggestion Tool

 ## 📌 Overview
-**🚨 Disclaimer:** I'm a newbie, so please be kind to me!
-The dataset here is a work in progress, I'm still working on importing datasets.
+**🚨 Disclaimer:** The dataset here is a work in progress, I'm still working on importing datasets.
 Constructive feedback is welcome! 😃

 The **Career Suggestion Tool** is a Python-based project that provides personalized career recommendations based on user inputs such as **personality traits, MBTI type, interests, work experience, education, and skills**.
 The tool uses a structured dataset to suggest careers that best match the user's profile.